 In support of the application, applicants must submit two letters of recommendation directly to LSAC, and will accept a maximum of three letters.
 Applicants are strongly encouraged to reach out to their college professors and administrators who have had the opportunity to assess their academic, time management, research and analysis skills to write on their behalf.

 Applicants who have been out of school for a considerable amount of time can submit letters of recommendation from employers, business colleagues, and mentors.
 Letters from family members and close personal friends are discouraged.
 These letters should address skills relevant to your potential success in law school.

 Please note that LSAC will not release an applicant's CAS report to McGeorge until they have received a minimum of two letters of recommendation.
 Furthermore, the application will remain incomplete and will not be reviewed until the applicant's file is complete.

 Applicants must register with LSAC for the Law School Admission Test (LSAT) and LSAC's Credential Assembly Services (CAS).
 Transcripts of prior college and university coursework must be furnished directly to LSAC.
 LSAT scores must be from administrations within five years prior to the year of enrollment.
 An application file is not complete and will not be reviewed until an applicant's law school report, including an LSAT score, has been received.
-Please note that we will not accept the June 2015 LSAT for enrollment in the Fall 2015 class.
 If an applicant has multiple LSAT scores with a five (5) point difference or greater, an LSAT disparity addendum is required.
 (Applicants whose undergraduate degrees are not from educational institutions within the United States, its territories or Canada must use LSAC's Credential Assembly Service for international document authentication and evaluation.)